mara/mara-example-project-1/README.md

 &nbsp;

-Mara data integration pipelines are visualized and debugged though a web ui.
+The Mara pipelines are visualized and debugged though a web ui.
 Here, the pipeline `e_commerce` is run (locally on an Ubuntu 18.04 with all available data):

 ![Mara web ui ETL run](docs/mara-web-ui-etl-run.gif)